Jmuccigr/jmuccigr.github.io/CV/CV.markdown

 |date|item|
 |:--|:--|
+2016 | "A Database of Roman Temples," at the NYU Institute for the Study of the Ancient World's LAWDNY 2016 Digital Antiquity Research Workshop
-2016 | "The Late Antique/Early Medieval Cemetery at the *Vicus Martis Tudertium*," AIA, with Dr. Sarah Harvey and Dr. Jill A. Rhodes
+\ | "The Late Antique/Early Medieval Cemetery at the *Vicus Martis Tudertium*," AIA, with Dr. Sarah Harvey and Dr. Jill A. Rhodes
 2015 | "Seventh Season of Excavation at the *Vicus Martis Tudertium*," AIA, with Dr. Sarah Harvey and Dr. Jill A. Rhodes
 \ | "An Unusual Interment of Dismembered Legs and Hands: A Roman Umbria burial puzzle," poster, American Association of Physical Anthropologists Annual Meeting, with Dr. Jill A. Rhodes (presenter)
 2014 | "Sixth Season of Excavation at the *Vicus Ad Martis Tudertium*," AIA, with Dr. Sarah Harvey